Trans+? Ally? We need YOU!

 What is ‘green carding’?

 ‘Green Carding’ is a process of making a same day request for your MP to meet with you, by speaking to the Parliamentary staff and filling out a simple form.
-If your MP or their staff are free, they should come down to meet you.
-We will have people available to help you ‘green card’ your MP on the day.
+If your MP or their team are free, they should come down to meet you.

 STEP 3: Preparing to come

-We have a small amount of money for travel bursaries, and will be fundraising for more.
-If travel costs are a barrier to you taking part, please let us know on the registration form, and if we can offer a bursary we will.
+If travel costs are a barrier to you taking part, please let us know on the registration form, and if we can offer a travel bursary we will.

 The Houses of Parliament have tight security restrictions on what can come into the building.
 There are two things to bear in mind:

-2. There is a ban on political or offensive slogans on clothing – which can include badges.
-Posters and banners are not allowed, and flags will count as a banner or these purposes.
+There is a ban on political or offensive slogans on clothing – which can include badges.
 Breaking these rules will mean having materials taken from you, or being refused entry.
+You should assume that any LGBTQIA+ rights slogans will be interpreted as ‘political’ in the context of this mass lobby.
+Posters and banners are not allowed, and flags will count as a banner for these purposes.
 For full details, visit: https://www.parliament.uk/visiting/access/security/

-Please note, no chanting is allowed inside Westminster Hall to avoid the risk of removal and missed meetings with MPs.
+Please note, no chanting is allowed inside Westminster Hall, and people chanting will be at risk of removal and missed meetings with MPs.

 How do I prepare what to say?

-We will have leaflets on the day that outline key talking points and will make detailed briefings and Q&A available a week in advance of the lobby.
+We will also have leaflets on the day that outline key talking points.

 Getting to Westminster – Transport and Accessibility